Chart Color Schemes

 Health performance in Elizabeth East is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

-Elizabeth East faces significant health challenges, as revealed by health data.
-Both younger and older age cohorts are affected by various conditions.
+Elizabeth East faces significant health challenges, as indicated by health data.
+A variety of health conditions affect both younger and older age groups.

-Private health cover is low at approximately 46%, covering around 6,714 people, compared to the national average of 55.3%.
-Mental health issues and asthma are the most common medical conditions in the area, impacting 11.3% and 9.6% of residents respectively.
-About 62% of residents report no medical ailments, slightly lower than Greater Adelaide's 63.4%.
-The area has a higher proportion of seniors aged 65 and over at 15.5%, with around 2,244 people, compared to Greater Adelaide's 13.3%.
-Health outcomes among seniors in Elizabeth East generally align with the overall population's health profile.
+Private health cover is low, at approximately 46% (~6,714 people), compared to the national average of 55.3%.
+Mental health issues are the most common condition, affecting 11.3% of residents, followed by asthma at 9.6%.
+62.0% of residents report no medical ailments, slightly lower than Greater Adelaide's 63.4%.
+The area has a higher proportion of seniors aged 65 and over, at 15.5% (2,244 people), compared to Greater Adelaide's 13.3%.
+Health outcomes among seniors generally align with the overall population's health profile.

 Frequently Asked Questions - Health